Pakistan widows, 'second' wives flee fighting but are denied aid

 No census has been conducted in North Waziristan for years, so no one knows the true scale of the problem.
 Government figures, however, show almost three-quarters of those seeking aid are women and children.

-There's plenty of food to go around, with the World Food Programme handing out nearly 5,000 tonnes and many other aid groups active.
+There's plenty of food to go around, with the World Food Program handing out nearly 5,000 tonnes and many other aid groups active.

 But women face two problems: the lack of identity cards and an edict from elders of their Pashtun tribes forbidding them from going out to get aid.
 Conservative tribal traditions demand women stay at home and men fetch the food.